Executive Administrative Assistant

 The takeover of the MUA was part of a broader strategy to encourage growth along key highway corridors.
 Following the successful update of the Master Plan in 2006-2007, Township Council approved a forward-thinking Highway Commercial ordinance and adopted sanitary sewer improvement plans that will promote growth where it makes sense.
 Prior governments stalled growth along Route 130, leading to an imbalance between residential and commercial ratables.

-During his tenure as mayor, Fortune 500 companies Amazon (#18), McKesson Corporation (#5), Walgreens Pharmacy (#19) and Starbucks (#146) began to operate in Robbinsville.
-The Amazon deal will generate over $22 million in revenue over 20 years and provide approximately 1,500 new jobs (more during the holiday season) at its fulfillment center located at 50 New Canton Way in the Matrix Business Park at 7A.
+During his tenure, Fortune 500 companies McKesson Corporation, Amazon, Walgreens Pharmacy, Rite Aid and Starbucks began to operate in Robbinsville.
+The Amazon deal will generate over $22 million in revenue over 20 years and provides 1,500 jobs (more during the holiday season) at its fulfillment center located at 50 New Canton Way in the Matrix Business Park at 7A.
 McKesson, a leading healthcare services and information technology company also located in the Matrix Business Park, is expected to generate $6.5 million over a 10-year span.

-Robbinsville remains a leader in the small business community thanks in part to a "Keep it Local" program that not only encourages keeping revenue and jobs in town, but one that donated $5,000 to its network of charities in 2016.
+Robbinsville remains a leader in the small business community thanks in part to a "Keep it Local" awareness program that not only encourages keeping revenue and jobs in town, but one that has donated over $10,000 to its network of charities since 2016.
 Business-friendly policies and procedures have allowed builders and tenants to streamline the process of getting projects approved and completed in an expedited manner.
 In 2009, Mayor Fried promoted changes to the Township’s sign ordinance, a small business advertising partnership, and marketing support for grand openings in the Township.
 Changing the town's name from Washington Township to Robbinsville Township was approved by a 3-to-1 margin by voters in November, 2007.

 Mayor Fried’s commitment to economic growth is balanced by his attention to quality of life and recreation.
-He has preserved more than 550 acres of open space and continues to limit new residential housing in order to keep school enrollment, and taxes, down.
-If all of the Mayor's 2016-17 initiatives are approved and implemented, the Township will be on target to preserve an additional 400 acres as dedicated open space over the next 12 months.
+He has preserved over 1,200 acres of open space since 2005 and continues to limit new residential housing in order to keep school enrollment, and municipal taxes, down.
+As a Township, Robbinsville has set aside over 1,550 acres of open space since 2000.
 Additionally, his administration has fostered an almost unprecedented climate of community service.
-Mayor Fried has used State of the Township events in 2015 and 2016 to raise over $60,000 for those in need and to encourage others to "Pay it Forward."
+Mayor Fried has used State of the Township events from 2015-2020 to raise nearly $350,000 for those in need and to encourage others to "Pay it Forward."

 Dave Fried also is a successful businessman and entrepreneur.
-As the CEO of Robbinsville-based TriCore Human Capital Management (HCM), Mr. Fried and his employees provide integrated payroll, benefits administration and human resources management services to employers.
-In 2012, TriCore became the second company Mr. Fried, a married father of two, has vaulted into the prestigious Inc. 5000 as one of the nation’s fastest-growing Human Resources companies.
+As the CEO of Robbinsville-based PayDay Payroll, Mr. Fried and his employees provide integrated payroll, benefits administration and human resources management services to employers.
+Prior to joining forces with PayDay Payroll, TriCore Human Capital Management became the second company Mr. Fried, a married father of two, had vaulted into the prestigious Inc. 5000 as one of the nation’s fastest-growing Human Resources companies.